ramapriyan912001/gobble-app-frontend/README.md

-# gobble-app-frontend
+# gobble-app

-Frontend made using React Native and Expo for our Gobble app
+Expo React Native Firebase infrastructure for Gobble-app
 - For Orbital 2021